 In a world where there is not much clarity, and everything seems to be operating in a shade of gray, our employment law attorneys will try to lay out some basic questions everyone is asking as clearly as possible.

-Our regular readers know that the Spitz law firm has been tracking the impact of Covid-19, and its impact on employment law for quite some time now. (see Coronavirus Law: Can I Be Fired For Refusing To Work?; More Coronavirus (Covid-19) Tips For Employees, Coronavirus: What Will Happen At Work?; Our Handling Of The Coronavirus (Covid-19) Outbreak; Employment Law: Legislative COVID-19 Response; Coronavirus (Covid-19): Our Firm is Thinking of You and Your Families).
+Our regular readers know that Spitz, The Employee’s Law Firm has been tracking the impact of Covid-19, and its impact on employment law for quite some time now. (see Coronavirus Law: Can I Be Fired For Refusing To Work?; More Coronavirus (Covid-19) Tips For Employees, Coronavirus: What Will Happen At Work?; Our Handling Of The Coronavirus (Covid-19) Outbreak; Employment Law: Legislative COVID-19 Response; Coronavirus (Covid-19): Our Firm is Thinking of You and Your Families).
 If you think you have been wrongfully fired, call our attorneys now for a free wrongful termination consultation.

 Are employees who quit because of unsafe or unlawful work environments eligible for unemployment benefits?